Derek Carr: 2022 season

 On April 12, 2022, Carr signed a three-year, $121.5 million contract extension with the Las Vegas Raiders, including a no-trade clause.
-Carr became the fifth-ranked NFL quarterback in 2022 season for average annual salary ($40.5 milion) and the eighth-ranked for overall contract value.
-In Week 1, Carr threw for 295 yards, two touchdowns and three interceptions in a 19–24 loss to the Los Angeles Chargers.
-Carr's first win of the season came in Week 4 in a 32–23 win against the Denver Broncos where he threw for 188 yards and completed 21 of his 34 passes.
+Carr became the fifth-ranked NFL quarterback in 2022 season for average annual salary ($40.5 million) and the eighth-ranked for overall contract value.
+In Week 1, Carr threw for 295 yards, two touchdowns and three interceptions in a 24–19 loss to the Chargers.
+Carr's first win of the season came in Week 4 in a 32–23 win against the Broncos where he threw for 188 yards and completed 21 of his 34 passes.
 Following the Denver game, the Raiders lost four of their next five games before rattling off a three-game winning streak.

-After completing just 53.3% of his passes and throwing three interceptions in a 13-10 loss to the Pittsburgh Steelers in Week 16, Carr was benched in favor of Jarrett Stidham for the remainder of the season.
+After completing just 53.3% of his passes and throwing three interceptions in a 13–10 loss to the Pittsburgh Steelers in Week 16, Carr was benched in favor of Jarrett Stidham for the remainder of the season.
 With the demotion, Carr and the Raiders agreed that he would step away from the team for the rest of the season to avoid being a distraction.
 Prior to getting benched, Carr had started 91 consecutive regular-season games for the Raiders dating back to 2017, the longest active starting streak for the same team by a quarterback.
 The season was particularly frustrating for Carr and the Raiders.
 Nine of the eleven losses for the Raiders were by one possession, with Carr playing in ten of those losses.
 The Raiders became the first team in NFL history to lose five games where they had double-digit second-half leads.
-In 15 games in the 2022 season, Carr finished with 3,522 passing yards, 24 touchdowns, and 14 interceptions.
+In 15 games in the 2022 season, Carr finished with 3,522 passing yards, 24 touchdowns, and 14 interceptions (14th in yards, 12th in touchdowns, and tied for 2nd most interceptions).

-On January 31, it was announced that he would be replacing Joe Burrow of the Cincinnati Bengals for the 2023 Pro Bowl.
+On January 31, 2023, it was announced that he would be replacing Joe Burrow of the Bengals for the 2023 Pro Bowl.

-The Raiders released Carr on February 14, 2023, following his decision to decline waiving a no-trade clause in his contract.
+The Raiders released Carr on February 14, following his decision to decline waiving a no-trade clause in his contract.

 New Orleans Saints

 2023 season

-On March 6, 2023, Carr signed with the New Orleans Saints on a four-year contract.
+On March 6, 2023, Carr signed with the Saints on a four-year contract worth $150 million, reuniting him with former 2014 Raiders head coach Dennis Allen.

+On September 24, in a game against the Packers, he was removed due to a shoulder injury.
+He was replaced by Jameis Winston.
+The next day, it was reported that Carr's status would be "week to week."
+With the Saints sitting at 5–7, Carr helped lead them to a 4–1 stretch to close out the season where he passed for 14 touchdowns in five games, including a four-touchdown game in Week 18 against the Falcons.
+Carr had six games on the season going over 300 passing yards.
+In the 2023 season, Carr started in all 17 games and finished with 3,878 passing yards, 25 passing touchdowns, and eight interceptions.
+The Saints went 9–8 and missed the postseason.